equinor/dlisio/python/data/chap4-7/README.rst

 out-of-order-framenos-two-frames-multifdata.dlis Frame numbers would be in correct order if FDATA
                                                  order is switched.

-missing-framenos.dlis                            Only has frame number 2 and 4, frame number 1 and
-                                                 3 are missing

 two-various-fdata-in-one-iflr.dlis               2 frames in one FDATA, with multiple channels